Funded PhD opportunities in Psychology (open call for UK and EU students)

 How to apply

-When you apply, you'll need to outline your proposed research and your proposed research methodology.
-The proposed research should relate to one of the above research areas, and it's essential to contact potential supervisors for your research before submitting your application, so that you can explore and develop your research ideas with them.
+Your research proposal (3 to 5 pages) should provide the background to the proposed research, and an outline of your proposed methodology.
+The proposed research should relate to one of the above research areas.
+It is essential to contact potential supervisors for your research before submitting your application so that you can explore and develop your research ideas with them.

 Eligibility and funding notes